-Here are a few options to help you achieve audio-to-text conversion in quick and easy steps.
+Here are several options to help you achieve audio-to-text conversion in quick and easy steps.

 If you’re aiming for professional results in MP3-to-text conversion, Sobolsoft offers better output.
 There are no time limits in terms of output and intuitive options which allow you to convert multiple files and split the timelines.
 The results are far better than previous options.
 However, you need to make a purchase beforehand, although a free trial is available.